Introduction to Hybrid Events

-This list is by no means exhaustive; for more information be sure to check out our hybrid event venue section.
+This list is by no means exhaustive; for more information be sure to check out our hybrid event venue section and also our piece on liaising with venues.
 Hire Space 360 is also a great tool for event planners, offering venue and supplier sourcing for in-person and virtual events, as well as access to event tech and much more.

 Step 4: Put Safer Measures In Place

 A key component of any hybrid event going forward is making sure it is as safe as possible for delegates and staff.
 To help with this, Hire Space developed a CPD-certified Safer Events Accreditation for both organisers and venues, informed by the Safer Events Whitepaper, a free resource with all the guidelines around organising safe events.